Chemaclass/workshop-ipc25-munich/tdd/rock-paper-scissors/README.md

 **Scenarios:**
 - Given I have chosen rock, when the opponent chooses scissors, then I should win
-- Given I have chosen scissors, when the opponent chooses rock, then the opponent should win

 #### Paper Beats Rock